awsdocs/amazon-dynamodb-developer-guide/doc_source/howitworks-ttl.md

 DynamoDB deletes expired items on a best\-effort basis to ensure availability of throughput for other data operations\.

 **Important**
  DynamoDB typically deletes expired items within 48 hours of expiration\.
 The exact duration within which an item truly gets deleted after expiration is specific to the nature of the workload and the size of the table\.
 Items that have expired and not been deleted will still show up in reads, queries, and scans\.
+These items can still be updated and successful updates to change or remove the expiration attribute will be honored\.

 As items are deleted, they are removed from any Local Secondary Index and Global Secondary Index immediately in the same eventually consistent way as a standard delete operation\.

 For example, consider a table named *SessionData* that tracks the session history of users\.
 Each item in *SessionData* is identified by a partition key \(*UserName*\) and a sort key \(*SessionId*\)\.
 Additional attributes like *UserName*,*SessionId*, *CreationTime* and *ExpirationTime* track the session information\.

-The following diagram shows how the items in the table would be organized\.
-The *ExpirationTime* attribute is set as the Time To Live \(TTL\) attribute\. \(Not all of the attributes are shown\)
+The *ExpirationTime* attribute is set as the Time To Live \(TTL\) attribute \(Not all of the attributes are shown\):

 **SessionData**